-All risk management policies are formulated at the board level through the Board Committee on Credit, Risk and Investment.
+All risk management policies are formulated at the board level through the Board Committees on Risk and Credit and Investment.
 The Bank, through its training and management standards and procedures, aims to develop a disciplined and constructive control environment, in which all employees understand their roles and obligations.
-The Credit, Risk and Investment Committee is responsible among other things for authorising the scope of the risk management function and renewing and assessing the integrity of the risk control systems, ensuring that the risk policies and strategies are effectively managed.
+The Committees are responsible among other things for authorizing the scope of the risk management function and renewing and assessing the integrity of the risk control systems, ensuring that the risk policies and strategies are effectively managed.